RamiroPeidro/python_tetris/README.md

 # python_tetris
 Tetris made in python with Gamelib.
+To run it just run 'Tetris++.py' un python.